alicevillar/SupermarketLite_Implementation/readme.md

 # Supermarket Lite

 This is a personal project to practice class diagram implementation in Python (OOP) and the database using SQL (MySQL and SQL Server).
-* Directory: source -> contains files with OOP in Python
+* Directory 1: source -> contains files with OOP in Python
-* Directory: sql -> contains the normalization (3fn) of the database in two versions: MySQL and SQL Server.
+* Directory 2: sql -> contains the normalization (3fn) of the database in two versions: MySQL and SQL Server.
 The goal is to practice the syntax differece between these two tools.
-* Directory: diagram -> contains: a) EER diagram created in SQL Server (EER_Diagram_SQL_Server.png), b) Class diagram created with StarUML (Supermarket_Class_Diagram_UML.png)
+* Directory 3: diagrams -> contains: a) EER diagram created in SQL Server (EER_Diagram_SQL_Server.png), b) Class diagram created with StarUML (Supermarket_Class_Diagram_UML.png)

+## Directory 3: Diagrams

-## Class Diagram description
+### Class Diagram description

 The class diagram has 8 classes.
 I have applied generalization, composition, aggregation, and direct association.
 Next, I describe the four different diagram relationships and indicate the classes of the Supermarket diagram that belong to each category.